TheQooseGoose/TheQooseGoose/README.md

 - <img width="818" height="344" alt="image" src="https://github.com/user-attachments/assets/e43075b7-a919-460d-8f09-2f996b69e8a8" />
 - Now that the house has been successfully spawned, we need to store its location in the array so that its location can be tested later as new houses spawn.
 - <img width="293" height="227" alt="image" src="https://github.com/user-attachments/assets/60fe8e42-3c88-4bfb-a60b-2f40a6fd8370" />
 - Going back to the "determineNumObjectives" function, now that the objectives and towns (if any) have finished spawning, we can call the "startSpawningHouses" Custom Event, which itself just calls the "determineNumHousesToSpawn" function.
-This is used to spawn *individual* houses around the level, houses that are not associated with a town, and are just serving as props that the players can happen upon.
+This is used to spawn *individual* houses around the level, houses that are not associated with a town and are just serving as props that the players can happen upon.
 - <img width="586" height="307" alt="image" src="https://github.com/user-attachments/assets/c9a6f1ef-8a9b-49c2-b32d-b5aec4def4dc" />
 - Using the seed-based RNGMaster, we determine the number of individual houses that will be spawned somewhere in the level.
 Using that number, we run a loop that calls the "spawnIndividualHouses" function, which is responsible for actually spawning the blueprints.
 - <img width="923" height="344" alt="image" src="https://github.com/user-attachments/assets/f3fb6637-4238-4304-aa77-0a561e89dc66" />
 - "spawnIndividualHouses" first gets the (currently hard-defined) boundaries of the level and generates a random coordinate.
 - <img width="929" height="405" alt="image" src="https://github.com/user-attachments/assets/e9289914-6bd5-4f72-aea9-577d2344bbd9" />
-- Then we conduct a line trace to determine the elevation of the landscape, and set the spawn location.
+- Then we conduct a line trace to determine the elevation of the landscape and set the spawn location.
 - <img width="581" height="251" alt="image" src="https://github.com/user-attachments/assets/3e925720-da1e-42da-b944-de65a65a27ef" />
 - Using the "Impact Normal" of the Hit Result, we test to see if the slope of the landscape at the coordinate is less than or equal to twenty degrees.
 If the slope is too extreme, the function will call itself to run again and find a new location.
 This section could be improved by adding a safety net for "max retries," just so the function does not infinitely call itself.
 - <img width="545" height="160" alt="image" src="https://github.com/user-attachments/assets/b924388e-befa-4d2b-8c34-73d502485b13" />